Looking To Stay?Find Out What Accommodation We Have

 For the adventurous, get up early for a day trip with a difference.
 Take the car or bus to Rannoch Station and board the West Highland Line, one of the most beautiful railway routes in the world, and famous for the Glenfinnan Viaduct and the Harry Potter sequence with the flying car.
 A short lunch-stop at Mallaig allows just enough time for fabulous fish & chips in the Fishermans Mission or lunch in one of the many seafood restaurants.

 Trains stops at Pitlochry station on a regular basis throughout the day.
-To book or enquire about trains here are some useful telephone numbers.
+To book or enquire about trains here are some useful links and telephone numbers.

 Travel Line Scotland - 0870 6082608

 National Rail - 08457 484950